swift-server/swift-service-lifecycle/Sources/ServiceLifecycle/Docs.docc/Adopting ServiceLifecycle in applications.md

-# How to adopt ServiceLifecycle in applications
+# Adopting ServiceLifecycle in applications

-Service Lifecycle provides a unified API for services to streamline their orchestration in applications: the ServiceGroup actor.
+Service Lifecycle provides a unified API for services to streamline their orchestration in applications: the Service Group actor.

-## Why do we need this?
+## Overview

 Applications often rely on fundamental observability services like logging and metrics, while long-running actors bundle the application's business logic in